Flag of the European Union EU Clinical Trials Register Help

 No statistical analyses for this end point

-Secondary: Mean Titers of Antibody Immune Responses to Diphtheria-Tetanus-Pertussis (DTP) Vaccine
+Secondary: Mean Titers of Corynebacterium Diphtheriae, IgG Antibody in Response to Diphtheria-Tetanus-Pertussis (DTP) Vaccine

 Close Top of page